Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 Speaking of `@font-face` what does this do?

+### Activity

+Apply one of the font stacks above to the sample html document.

+Q: What happened?
+Q: Does it look better?

 ## Custom Fonts

 Load a custom font using `@font-face`.
 You'll need to host your font files and have license to the serve them.